Framer Speed Optimization: The Ultimate Guide (2026)

 Not all image formats are created equal.
 JPEG and WebP are typically better suited for large hero images compared to PNG, which has a higher file size.
 WebP is particularly effective because it maintains high visual quality while being up to 34% smaller than JPEG.

-For effective speed optimisation for Framer websites, always compress images before uploading using tools like TinyPNG or Squoosh.
+For effective speed optimization for Framer websites, always compress images before uploading using tools like TinyPNG or Squoosh.
 This reduces file size while keeping the final design crisp.
 If you’re working with icons or illustrations, SVG files are a better alternative to PNGs, as they scale without increasing file weight.

 3.2 Lazy Loading & Image Settings in Framer